liamhv31/Projects/Data-Exfiltration-Detection.md

 ### Question 1 - Which internal compromised host was used to exfiltrate this sensitive data?

 #### Wireshark
-The problem with just diving into Wireshark to identify the compromised host is that the host is usually already identified via the detection/alert that was triggered on the SIEM/security platform beforehand.
-Wireshark is not for detection, it's for deeper investigation after the alert (and if it warrants further investigation).
+The problem with immediately diving into Wireshark to identify the compromised host is that the host is usually already identified via the detection/alert that was triggered on the SIEM/security platform beforehand.
+Wireshark is not primarily for detection; it's for deeper investigation after the alert (and if it warrants further investigation).
 This makes it difficult to identify the answer to this question because now we need to make some assumptions as to _what could have_ the detection been that alerted to potential data exfiltration.
-There are several potential indicators for data exfiltration via HTTP, and Wireshark can't be used to effectively detect (not identify) all, so we will need to start with the basics.
+There are several indicators of HTTP data exfiltration, and Wireshark cannot effectively detect (not identify) all of them.
+We will need to start with the basics.

 _Typically_, HTTP data exfiltration is performed using the POST method (sending data to an external server).
 Attackers can also hide encoded data within GET requests, but POST is more common.
 So our filter will start like this:
 ```
 http.request.method == "POST"
 ```
-This returns about 50% of tha packet capture, which is still a bit too large to look through.
-The next thing we can do is try filtering all packets with a frame langth below a certain number.
+This returns about 50% of the packet capture, which is still a bit too large to look through.
+The next thing we can do is try filtering all packets with a frame length below a certain number.
 If we sort packets by frame length in descending order, we can see that they range steadily from about 400 to 565, with one outlier with a frame length of 782.
 That's quite the outlier actually, so we can just look at this packet to see why.

 If we expand the **Hypertext Transfer Protocol** tree and click on **Data**, we can see that there was **654 bytes** of uploaded data in this request, and we can see the transferred, cleartext data on the right hand side.

 <img width="1568" height="388" alt="image" src="https://github.com/user-attachments/assets/8684dcbc-586c-47d5-a7e3-e27ddd803b6f" />

-The data shows things like "Internal Access Credentials - Finance Department", a username, password, and some incident repsonse notes for an HTTP POST alert.
+The data shows things like "Internal Access Credentials - Finance Department", a username, password, and some incident response notes for an HTTP POST alert.
 We can actually even see the flag for the next question if we scroll down a little bit.
-This is definitely the compromised host sending data.
+This is almost certainly the compromised host sending the data.

 #### Splunk
 In this part of the lab we have data in Splunk under `index=data_exfil sourcetype="http_logs"`.
 Next we want to return **POST** requests only.